-Besides being good leaders and having awesome work ethic (through years of experience), they also offer insight and network that we’re missing.
+Besides being good leaders and having an awesome work ethic (through years of experience), they also offer the broader insight and larger networks that we’re often lacking.

 Did you know legendary copywriters like David Ogilvy and Joseph Sugarman presented some of their most epic works late in life?